-One of my favorite things that my mom makes is khofol and Esa.
-When cooked.
-Unripened papaya turns sweet and translucent, and shrimp is the perfect accompaniment for it!
+One of my favorite things that my mom makes is khofol and esa bazee.
+When cooked, unripened papaya turns sweet and translucent, and shrimp is the perfect accompaniment for it!
 This Bengali dish is spicy and lightly (naturally) sweet and savory-and goes perfectly with some fluffy white rice!

 The recipe itself is very simple.
 It’s made with onion, salt, turmeric, Thai chili, papaya, and shrimp.
 That’s it!
 The simple ingredients helps each flavor shine on its own and together.
 It also cooks very quickly, since neither the shrimp nor the papaya takes very long to get tender.